SillyTavern/SillyTavern-Docs/Usage/RemoteConnections.md

 * Save the `whitelist.txt` file.
 * **Restart your SillyTavern server.**

-*Note: `config.conf` also has a `whitelist` array, which you can use in the same way, but this array will be ignored if `whitelist.txt` exists.
-We do not reccomend using the config.conf IP list, because using whitelist.txt is easier*
+*Note: `config.yaml` also has a `whitelist` array, which you can use in the same way, but this array will be ignored if `whitelist.txt` exists.
+We do not recommend using the config.yaml IP list, because using whitelist.txt is easier*

 ### 2. Getting the IP for the ST host machine